*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 Again, I tried to tune it out.
 But the quarterback for Briggs could move.
 He was quick, liked to run and was hard to hit.
 I’m not going to lie, he came around the end and I found myself ready to make the tackle, set a lick on him, when he juked me out of my cleats.
 The Briggs side went crazy.
 The way they were playing, I couldn’t tell you how this team had lost four games.

 The Briggs QB scampered out of bounds for another first down.
-The Briggs side cheered and taunted, which got our side cranked up, too.
+Half the stadium cheered and taunted–which got our side cranked up, too.
 We’d always had rowdy fans, Dad’s cupping their mouths, getting on the refs, yelling at the defense.
 Like my dad, most of them played at Stonewall, just like their Dad’s before them.
 But it worse that night.
 I could hear Moose’s parents up there, going at the refs, and that would have been fine, but that wasn’t it.

 They started chanting stuff, like, racial stuff.
 And when I looked up, when I made the mistake of looking up there, someone had brought a noose.